Protect your Android from threats

 Spyware can infect any device and give cybercriminals full access to sensitive information such as your passwords, banking details, or your entire digital identity.
 So what exactly is spyware and what does it do?
-Read on for a full spyware definition, including how to detect, prevent, and remove the various types of spyware lurking in cyberspace.
+Read on for a full spyware definition and learn to detect, prevent, and remove the various types of spyware with Avast Free Antivirus.

 This article contains:

 By definition, spyware is designed to be invisible, which can be one of its most harmful attributes — the longer it goes undetected, the more damage it can cause.
 It’s like a virtual stalker that follows you through your device usage, collecting your personal data along the way.

 Strictly speaking, there are some valid applications of spyware.
 For example, your employer might have a security policy that allows them to use software to monitor usage of employee computers and mobile devices.
 The aim of company spyware is generally either to protect proprietary information or to monitor employee productivity.
 Parental controls that limit device usage and block adult content are also a form of spyware.

 Chances are you’ll be aware of any benign spyware when it’s on a device you’re using.
 For the purposes of this article, we’ll focus on malicious spyware; that is, spyware that sneaks its way onto your device without your knowledge, and with ill intent.

 Spyware and viruses are both common examples of malicious software (malware), but otherwise, they’re not closely related.
 The difference between the two lies in their behavior: a computer virus inserts itself into a host program to copy itself and spread through networks of devices; spyware is designed to sit undetected on each device it infects.

 Some types of viruses can bring spyware along for the ride as they spread.
 But that’s not the only way to contract a nasty spyware infection: you can also pick up all kinds of malware from unsafe websites, suspicious links and email attachments, and infected hardware like USB drives.